 You typically mount storm doors to the exterior door trim using “Z-bars.”
 The hinge-side Z-bar may already be screwed to the door (ours was), or you may have to mount it once you determine the door swing direction.
 On some doors, you’ll also have to drill holes for the latch.

 Pick a flat area near the entry door, lay the box flat on the ground, fold it open and check to make sure you have all the parts.

 Begin the project by folding open the box and removing the glass storm panel.
 Set it and the screen panel in a safe place out of the wind.
 Then check for damaged or missing parts by comparing the contents with the parts list in the instruction manual.
 (Ours had been returned, repackaged and sold as new.
 One of the parts had already been cut to length and the mounting screws were missing.)
 Use the cardboard as a work surface to prevent scratching the parts while you work on the door.
 Your door may come with a protective plastic film.
 Only peel off those areas needed for installing hardware during installation.
 That way the door will be protected from scratches.
 After installation is complete, peel away the plastic.

 Determine the door swing.
 In general, hinge the storm door on the same side as the main door.
 However, consider these exceptions:

-Electrical.
-Will the door open against any light fixtures?
+- Electrical.
+Will the door open against any outdoor light fixtures?
 Will the doorbell or light switch wind up on the latch side where they belong?